conda/conda/docs/source/building/meta-yaml.rst

 Normally the build script in ``build.sh`` or ``bld.bat`` does not pass through environment variables from the command line.
-Only environment variables documented :doc:`here <environment-vars>` are seen by the build script.
+Only environment variables documented in :ref:`env-vars` are seen by the build script.
 To "white-list" environment variables that should be passed through to the build script, use ``script_env``.